 The great thing about dining out in Bangalore is that delicious food is available from regions all over India.
 Tantalize your taste buds at these top iconic Bangalore restaurants with a focus on Indian cuisine.

 Oota is the result of two chefs traveling 20,000 kilometers over 100 days and across 10 regions in Karnataka to research the state's culinary heritage.
 The restaurant, whose name is derived from the customary Kannada greeting "Oota aita?"
 (Have you eaten?), serves up Karnataka on a platter.
 On the vast menu, you'll find both little-known and popular dishes from South Karnataka, the Canara coast, the Western Ghats, the Deccan tract of North Karnataka, and the borderlands of the Hyderabad-Karnataka region.
 Many recipes come from local communities and have been handed down over generations.

 - Opening Hours: Noon to 3:30 p.m. for lunch.
 7 p.m. to 11:30 p.m. for dinner daily.

-- What's Good: The signature set menus for a bit of everything.
+- What's Good: The signature set menus feature a bit of everything

 Seafood lovers make it a point to come to Karavalli, where the specialty is coastal Indian cuisine served on banana leaf.
 The restaurant is decorated in the style of a traditional local house, with high wooden ceilings and a variety of antique furniture and seafarers maps.
 The atmosphere is cozy and relaxed inside, and outdoor dining is also a treat in the open-air courtyard and garden.